ILIAS-eLearning/ILIAS/docs/configuration/install.md

 git checkout release_X
 ```

-or unpack the downloaded archieve to the docroot.
-Replace `release_X` with the branch or tag you actually want to
+or unpack the downloaded archive to the docroot.
+Replace `release_X` with the
-install.
+branch or tag you actually want to install.

 The repository of ILIAS doesn't contain all code that is required to run.
 To download the required PHP-dependencies and
 to create static artifacts from the source, run the following in your ILIAS folder: